Strawberry Wine (Deana Carter song): Critical reception

 "Strawberry Wine" won Song of the Year at the Country Music Association Awards in 1997 and was voted Song of the Year by the Nashville Songwriters Association International and the Nashville Music Awards.
 That year, the song was also nominated for three additional awards; Grammy Award for Best Country Song, Academy of Country Music Awards Best Country Song nominee, and Country Music Radio Awards for Song of The Year.

+In 2024, Rolling Stone ranked the song at #141 on its 200 Greatest Country Songs of All Time ranking.

 Commercial performance

 "Strawberry Wine" debuted at number 70 on the U.S. Billboard Hot Country Singles & Tracks for the chart week of August 17, 1996.
 The song reached Number One on the chart in November 1996, holding the position for two weeks.
 The song has sold 870,000 digital copies in the US as of October 2015.

 Music video

-A music video was released for "Strawberry Wine", directed by Roger Pistole.
-The location for the music video was discovered by location scout Chris Farren, who recalled being driven through Guthrie, Kentucky by his parents as a child along Highway 41, the Dixie-Beeline Highway.
-Chris approached the owners of Old Oaks Farm unannounced, which was at that time owned by John & Kathy Hansen to request to film on site of the historic mansion and farm.
+The music video for "Strawberry Wine" was directed by Roger Pistole and filmed at Old Oaks Farm.
+The location was discovered by location scout Chris Farren, who recalled being driven through Guthrie, Kentucky by his parents as a child along U.S. Route 41, the Dixie-Beeline Highway.
+Farren approached the farm's then-owners, John and Kathy Hansen, unannounced to request to film on site of the historic mansion and farm.
 A few days later, the film crew and Deana Carter arrived on site at the farm to film.
-The filming of the video was difficult for the crew as the weather was uncooperative, raining during many of the takes causing the storyline to be drastically altered and the film shots to be edited substantially with filters.
+Filming was difficult as the weather was inclement, raining during many of the takes, causing the storyline to be drastically altered and the film shots to be edited substantially with filters.
 The entire video is shot at Old Oaks Farm and within less than a one-mile vicinity of the farm.

-In the music video, scenes vary between Deana Carter singing "Strawberry Wine" alongside vignettes of reenactments inspired by the lyrics of the song.
-Deana is seen in the video while standing in central hall of Old Oaks mansion adjacent to the mansion's newel post, in the parlor on the mansion's camelback sofa, on the central hall stair landing, at the facade entry, and behind the mansion's south facing side porch screen door, in the adjacent fields in front of a nearby hay storage barn located west of the mansion, and in the front yard rope swing.